Department of Microbiology

 Fungal and yeast research

-We investigate the diversity and heterologous expression of enzymes used for the degradation of plant material in fungi and yeasts, with a broader focus on the production of biofuels and application of enzymes in food processes.
+We investigate the diversity and heterologous expression of enzymes used for the degradation of plant material in filamentous fungi and yeasts, with a broader focus on the application of enzymes in biorefineries and food processes.
 Other projects focus on enzyme discovery and engineering and improved gene expression in fungi and yeasts.
 There is considerable overlap in studying the activity of plant degradation enzymes, application of other industrially important enzymes, yeast physiology and genetics.

 Focuses on microbial communities of fynbos soil, with emphasis on selected genera such as